-F. Professional Information
+F. PROFESSIONAL INFORMATION

-1. The mediator shall encourage the participants to obtain independent expert information and/or advice when such information and/or advice is needed to reach an informed agreement or to protect the rights of a participant.

-2. A mediator shallmay give information only in those areas where qualified by training or experience and only if the mediator can do so consistent with these Standards.

-3. When providing information, the mediator shall do so in a manner that does not interfere withwill neither affect the parties' perception of the mediator's impartiality, nor the self-determination of the parties.
+- 1. The mediator shall encourage the parties to obtain independent expert information and/or advice when such information and/or advice is needed to reach an informed agreement or to protect the rights of a party. - 2.
+A mediator may give information only in those areas where qualified by training or experience and only if the mediator can do so consistent with these Standards. - 3.
+When providing information, the mediator shall do so in a manner that does not interfere with the mediator's impartiality or the self-determination of the parties.